Omaha: The Triple-A of Jazz

 Jazz played an important part in the history of North Omaha.
 Preston Love once said, "If New York, Chicago, and Kansas City were the major leagues of jazz, Omaha was the Triple-A.” Omaha was a stop for many of the top jazz musicians in the nation from the 1920s to the 1960s.
 The thriving jazz culture also gave birth to many great native Omahan musicians.
-Most African American jazz musicians were not allowed to play with the white musicians, those wanting to hear them were very limited on where they could go.
-Because of this, the Dreamland Ballroom at 24th and Grant Streets became the popular destination for lovers of jazz music in Omaha.
+Most African American jazz musicians were not allowed to play with white musicians.
+Those wanting to hear them were very limited on where they could go.
+Because of this, the Dreamland Ballroom at 24th and Grant streets became the popular destination for lovers of jazz music in Omaha.
 The Dreamland Ballroom was where most famous African American jazz musicians played, giving members of the community a chance to experience the energy and excitement of the era.

 The Dreamland Ballroom, Tuxedo Pool Hall and Beauty Shop

 The Jewell Building was built in 1923 on the southeast corner of 24th and Grant streets.
 The second floor of the Jewell building housed the Dreamland Ballroom, the premier jazz venue in North Omaha.
 The lower level of the Jewell Building housed a pool hall on the south end and a beauty shop and barber salon on the north end.
 The Dreamland Ballroom hosted musicians such as Louis Armstrong, Count Basie, Duke Ellington, Preston Love and Ray Charles playing on the stage in the northeast corner from the early 1920s to the 1960s.
 The rest of the 2,500 square foot space was set for dancing.
 With the end of the big band era and other venues opening to African Americans, the Dreamland closed in the early 1960s.
 (Photo courtesy of Omaha Economic Development Corporation)